Trams in Cottbus: KTNF6

 A fleet of 21 KTNF6 trams, built from 1981 until 1988, is operated in Cottbus.
 These were originally built as two-section high-floor KT4D trams were rebuilt during the 1990s with a low-floor central section and a new chopper control system.
 Of the 26 trams which were rebuilt 21 are still in service.

 ForCity Plus

 A procurement project for new trams was started in 2018, jointly with Frankfurt (Oder) and Brandenburg, and a contract was awarded to Škoda Transportation in 2020.
 Cottbus was originally to receive seven new trams but the order was increased in 2022 to a total of 22 vehicles.
-The first new tram was delivered to Cottbus in June 2024 and will undergo a period of testing before entering passenger service.
+The first new tram was delivered to Cottbus in June 2024 and underwent a period of testing before entering passenger service in August 2025.

 The new trams are designated ForCity Plus 47T by the manufacturer and are three-section unidirectional vehicles with a length of 28.96 m and a width of 2.4 m.
 They have two fully-rotating traction bogies, one under each of the end sections, and a fixed trailer bogie under the central section.
 The trams are 70% low-floor and have a total capacity of 158 passengers, including 61 seats.